ergoadams/alchemia-notes/alchemia.md

            Add 7 parts tin to the micture and heat gently.

-            Place the refult in a crucible and mix with powered coppe.
+            Place the refult in a crucible and mix with powered copper.
 A blackening of the mixture should be obferved.

          Next diftill with a retort and add drops of liquid